TheCaptain989/radarr-striptracks/README.md

 > The script will log a warning if it detects the use of `:org` in an invalid way, though it will continue to execute.

 ### Unknown language code
 The `:und` language code is a special code.
 When used, the script will match on any track that has a null or blank language attribute.
-If not included, tracks with no language attribute will be removed.
+If not included, tracks with a missing language attribute will be removed.
 > [!TIP]
 > It is common for M2TS and AVI files to have tracks with unknown languages!
 It is recommended to include `:und` in most instances unless you know exactly what you're doing.